Krillh/Airzlinshire/Misc/Eras of History.md

 > [!note]
 > I want a new name for this era

 The Era of Celestia Accord is marked by an increase in the importance of [[Majik]] in the cultures of the [[Western Continent]] around [[Myan Kian Lake]].
 There was a growing curiosity about it's true limits and a newfound desire to master it.
+There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily routine.
+It became clear

+This was no doubt started by the "discovery" of [[Majik#Mixing Elements|element mixing]].
+This led to the nearby
 # From Copilot:

 ---